anvis/GenAI/DL/04-Long Short-Term Memory.md

 By controlling memory with these gates, LSTMs **preserve important information over long sequences**.

+- An advanced version of RNN that **solves vanishing gradient issues**.
+- Uses special memory cells with gates (input, forget, and output) to store relevant information longer.
+- Ideal for **long-term dependencies**, like chatbot responses and predictive text.
+- It does maintain long term memory.

 ---

 ### **3. How is it Used in Deep Learning, AI, & GenAI?**